 Moving to Norway

 With limited arable land and a long coastline, Norway's economy was traditionally based on fishing and shipping, until oil was discovered off its shores in the late 1960s.
-Thanks to rich natural resources, in the form of fisheries, hydroelectric power, and petroleum production, Norway has enjoyed strong economic growth.
+Thanks to rich natural resources in the form of fisheries, hydroelectric power and petroleum production, Norway has enjoyed strong economic growth.
 Due to the government’s wise investments in its national oil fund, the country currently enjoys one of the world’s biggest budget surpluses.

-The combination of economic success, social welfare systems and egalitarian policies has led to Norway being ranked first in the United Nations Development Programme’s Human Development Index several years in a row.
+The combination of economic success, social welfare systems and egalitarian policies has led to Norway being ranked first in the United Nations Development Programme’s Human Development Index for several years in a row.
 Norway is also one of the world’s richest countries and its capital, Oslo, is consistently ranked as one of the planet’s most expensive cities.
-Expats moving to Norway should bear this mind when negotiating their salary package.
+Expats moving to Norway should bear this in mind when negotiating their salary package.

 Public transport in Norway is excellent and varied, with metro, tram, bus and train systems linking most urban areas.
 Cities are often small enough to traverse on foot, though it might be better for expats who choose to live in a suburb to have a car.